| | By Ian Sample Picking up a design tip from the penguins. IN AN old

 grow along a few welldefined tracks, penguins grow feathers all

 over, so no part of their skin is exposed.
+On land, penguins use tiny muscles to erect their

 feathers, forming a barrier zone of still air around their bodies.